dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 Text between single quotes
 defines a string literal.
-Our code uses two.
 You can also use double quotes.
 Strings are a built-in type in Dart.
 They support expression evaluation, concatenation, and multi-line strings.

-{% comment %}
-[XX: probably should show examples of the above]
-{% endcomment %}

 ####Query and QueryAll

 ![Code Walk-through of mini.dart](images/2-mini-code-walk-through.png)

-`query` is a top-level function declared in the HTML library that gets objects from the browser page.
+`query` is a top-level function provided by the Dart HTML library that gets objects from the DOM.
+The argument to `query`, a string, is a CSS selector that identifies the object.
+In this case `#RipVanWinkle`
-Our program uses `query` along with the HTML identifier "RipVanWinkle" to get a paragraph element that is defined on the HTML side.
+is an ID for a paragraph element that gets set in the HTML file you will create later.
-You will see this
-when you create the HTML file for this Web app.
-{% comment %}
-[XX: what's the deal with the hash mark? it's in .dart, but not in .html?]
-HTML identifiers begin with a hash mark.
-{% endcomment %}

-The argument to `query` identifies the page element.
-The selector can be an ID, like it is in this example, or it can be any CSS selector, such as class, attribute, or tag-type.
 You'll learn more about CSS below.

+If successful,
+`query` returns a Dart `Element` object that is bound to the object in the DOM.

+XxXXXXXXXXXXXXXXXXXX

-Another useful function for getting elements from the browser page is `queryAll`, which returns multiple page elements via a list of elements--`List<Element>`--all
+Another useful function for getting elements from the DOM is `queryAll`, which returns multiple page elements via a list of elements--`List<Element>`--all